yuriy-chumak/ol/README.md

 }
 ```

-Just compile with -DEMBEDDED_VM and link with repl binary.
+Just compile with -DOLVM_NOMAIN and link with repl binary.

 Another sample can be found in samples/pacman/ folder.